ITS YOUR NEIGHBOURHOOD

-When you form an ‘It’s Your Neighbourhood’ group and begin work you should set your own goals which should be suited to your local needs – what follows below are ideas to help illustrate activities relevant to each pillar, not rules to be followed nor to-do lists to be ticked off.
+When you form an ‘It’s Your Neighbourhood group and begins work, you should set your own goals which should be suited to your local needs – what follows below are ideas to help illustrate activities relevant to each pillar, not rules to be followed nor to-do lists to be ticked off.

-When deciding your goals you should consider whether these are realistic and manageable and whether the work is relevant to the core pillars.
-If you are a newly formed group, your first set of goals may relate to things such as forming a group, deciding on a project, consulting with the wider community and so on.
-Then as the work of the group progresses so should the goals with the focus being increasingly on getting jobs done that move the project from initial ideas and planning to actual delivery and results.
-The examples below are just suggestions and assessors will also consider where your group started, the challenges that you faced and how far you have come.
+When deciding your goals, you should consider whether these are realistic and manageable and whether the work is relevant to the core pillars.
+If you are a newly formed group, your first set of goals may relate to forming a group, deciding on a project, consulting with the broader community and so on.
+Then as the group’s work progresses, so should the goals, with the focus being increasingly on getting jobs done that move the project from initial ideas and planning to actual delivery and results.
+The examples below are just suggestions, and assessors will also consider where your group started, the challenges you faced and how far you have come.

 The assessors are there as mentors and friends – not as judges – and you should take advantage of their visit to get constructive feedback.
 The assessors benchmark your achievements in the areas of the core pillars by considering how much you have already achieved and how much more you could do given your unique circumstances.

 There are no size limits – a group is more than one!
-Larger groups may sub-divide into smaller groups with particular objectives (i.e. involving children/young people; developing community gardening activities; providing refreshments, making leaflets/posters etc).
-A group may not have large numbers of active workers or “official” members but they may be engaging others in their various projects and activities on a casual, drop-in/drop-out basis.
-In other words, groups will come in many sizes and have as many different structures; the key is that even if there are only one or two key players driving the project they are already engaging with other members of the community in some way or seeking ways in which to do so in the future.
+Larger groups may sub-divide into smaller groups with particular objectives (i.e. involving children/young people; developing community gardening activities; providing refreshments, making leaflets/posters etc.).
+A group may not have large numbers of active workers or “official” members, but they may engage others in their various projects and activities on a casual, drop-in/drop-out basis.
+In other words, groups will come in many sizes and have as many different structures; the key is that even if only one or two key players are driving the project, they are already engaging with other members of the community in some way or seeking ways in which to do so in the future.

-It does not matter what type of community participation takes place – only that it is positive and involves local people in the process of improving their area.
+It does not matter what type of community participation takes place – only that it is positive and involves local people in improving their area.

-Environmental responsibility is about care for your local area and where possible minimising adverse impacts on the environment.
-It may encompass aspects such as cleanliness of the streets and pavements or reducing use of natural resources.
-It is about the direct effects that people working at local level can achieve, and not about factors such as waste collection by the local authority.
+Environmental Responsibility is about caring for your local area and, where possible, minimising adverse environmental impacts.
+It may encompass aspects such as the cleanliness of the streets and pavements or reducing the use of natural resources.
+It is about the direct effects that people working at the local level can achieve and not about factors such as waste collection by the local authority.

-The contents of this section will be completely dependent on the nature of your local area and should always be relevant and appropriate to your needs and to the wishes of the community.
-At all stages there should be consideration given to good gardening practices that suit local needs.
-The gardening should enhance the locality for the community and should be within your ability to develop and manage over the medium to long term.
+The contents of this section will entirely depend on the nature of your local area and should always be relevant and appropriate to your needs and the community’s wishes.
+At all stages, good gardening practices that suit local needs should be considered.
+Gardening should enhance the locality of the

-There are a total number of marks allocated to each section and the sections correspond to the objectives of its Your Neighbourhood.
+A total number of marks are allocated to each section, and the sections correspond to the objectives of Your Neighbourhood.
 There are no sub-sections with allocated scores; the assessor evaluates the section as a whole.

 Levels of achievement – overall marks: